 shall be characterized in accordance with NFRC 301.
 Data should be recorded at least every 1 micrometer.
 Ideally the infrared properties should be measured up to 40 micron.

 Those documents are available from http://nfrc.org/Templates are provided for each type of accepted glazing material.

 Caution: There are many instances in these examples which contain the word "reference" in the title.
 The first- time data submitter is advised to avoid these data types for now.
 They refer to cases which can be "deconstructed" in Optics5 and then recombined with other components to calculate the properties of a variant on the original glazing.
 See the general warning on calculated data.
 This entire section will be rewritten here with proper instructions for safe use of "reference" files.

 First time data submitters should provide the following information:

 A Data Submission Spreadsheet is required with each data submission.

 Click here to download spreadsheet: DataSubmissionSpreadsheet.xlsx

-The preferred method is to email files to LBNL at IGDB@LBL.gov or to Ray McGowan at NFRC.
+The preferred method is to email files to LBNL at IGDB@LBL.gov and to accounting at NFRC.
 They will end up in the same place.
 There are forms that need to be provided with the data.
 The LBNL data submission form is also attached to this page and the NFRC glass measurement location and glass supplier contact form is on the NFRC site.